Selling the Italian Experience

-It’s not a generational thing - travelers of all ages are looking for experiences that enrich their lives, provide them insights into a different culture, even challenge them.
+It’s not a generational thing – travelers of all ages are looking for experiences that enrich their lives, provide them insights into a different culture, even challenge them.
 That doesn’t mean they shun tours.
 But it often means they are looking for custom or small-group tours that explore a smaller area more thoroughly, or that center around their own special interests.
-The perfect tour gives them an insider’s view and takes them places they’d never have found on their own.
+The perfect tour gives them an insider’s view and takes them places they would have never have found on their own.

 Because Italy is so filled with iconic landmarks and “must see” attractions, it’s easy to forget that it also has plenty of one-off experiences.
 There’s a lot to do besides ride in a gondola and tour the Colosseum.
 Your clients can hike a dizzying via feratta in the Dolomites, learn windsurfing on Lake Garda, master the art of lace-making or wood marquetry, cycle through the Tuscan hills, follow a pilgrimage route, even test drive a super car on a race track.